h-sifat/express-ipc/README.md

 #### `client.on()`

 The `Client` class inherits from the `EventEmitter` class.
-It only emits two
+It emits the following events.

-events: `"error"` and `"broadcast"`.
+1. `"error"`: mostly for socket errors
+1. `"broadcast`: for receiving broadcast
+1. `"unhandled_response"`: for timed out requests

 We can use the `client.on` method to subscribe to these events.

 Go to [Table Of Contents](#table-of-contents)